Zierscheibe

 Zierscheibe (German for "ornamental disk") in archaeology is the term for a kind of metal jewellery dating to the European Iron Age.
 These disks are sometimes found in graves, and are thought to have been worn as pendants attached to the tunica, or as part of a belt pouch.

 Early examples date to the Late Bronze Age (ca. 800 BC).
 They develop into characteristic designs notably attested from Alamannic graves from the migration period.

+Some scholars have suggested that these disks might have inspired the artist behind the Wewelsburg mosaic to create the Black Sun, a far-right Nazi symbol.
+Researcher Daniela Siepe says, however, that "such a connection has yet to be confirmed through reliable sources".

+Decorative elements of a female belt in the 47 tomb, necropolis of Lippi, Verucchio.
+Product of the Villanovian culture, 700-600 BC.